argen/site/bookshelf.md

 * Highlighting and Bookmarking accessibly via [Goodreads](https://www.goodreads.com/)
 * Great for travel (carry more than 1 book in the same device/space)

 I tend to do a lot of reading whilst on airplanes, so the combination of all those features are great for me.
-Also please don't think for a second that
+Also please don't think for a second that I don't read printed books.
+I have several, but I tend to avoid buying them nowadays since storage or portability is an issue.
+I also had to give away a lot of them when I moved from Buenos Aires to London, so I tend to favor e-books nowadays.